Jumee-LDN/wdi-project-3/README.md

 - Flash message to login for benefits.
 - Create user class to classify an authorise reviewer and a regular user.
 - Mobile responsive.
+- Any logged in user can edit and delete post.

 ## Technologies Used
 | Category | List |